trevorblades/eslint-plugin/README.md

 # `@trevorblades/eslint-plugin`

-This package the successor to my old ESLint config, [`@trevorblades/eslint-config`](https://github.com/trevorblades/eslint-config).
+This package is the successor to my old ESLint config, [`@trevorblades/eslint-config`](https://github.com/trevorblades/eslint-config).
 It's compatible with ESLint 8 and features a few major differences:

 ## Installation